 Lab Supplies and Cleaning Materials

 - NC State Procurement has purchased a supply of masks and hand sanitizer for campus.
-More information on distribution will be available in the coming days.
-A small quantity of face coverings is available for immediate needs; please complete this request form.
+Visit this resources for examples of face coverings

 - Cleaning supplies, such as wipes, disinfectant, etc., should be purchased by the department or college.